 In this tutorial, I go through an average results analysis technique.
 I dive into some types of procurement & purchasing analysis that you can do with Power BI.
+You may watch the full video of this tutorial at the bottom of this blog.

 Specifically, we’re going to look at the average monthly purchases a business may make.